We’ve tested and found the best smart contract auditing and security tools that every web3 smart contract developer should include in their stack.

 Price: From 0 to $1,999

-Key Features
+Key features

 Smart contract static analyzers, instead, just look at our code.
 They don’t run it but try to find logic issues or other potential vulnerabilities.

-Aderyn automatically analyses a smart contract’s codebase and quickly finds possible threats, reporting them in an easy-to-digest markdown format.
+Aderyn automatically analyzes a smart contract’s codebase and quickly finds possible threats, reporting them in an easy-to-digest markdown format.
 It also allows developers to build their own detectors through Nyth, adapting the tool to any codebase.

 Price: Free

-Key Features
+Key features

-With more than 92 detectors, Slither can detect a wide range of vulnerabilities with a solid trust score and the ability to fasten up auditors' efficiency, not to mention that it is compatible with a wide range of frameworks like Hardhat, Dapp Tools, and of course, Foundry.
+With 93 detectors, Slither can detect a wide range of vulnerabilities, has a solid trust score, and can speed up auditors' efficiency.
+It is also compatible with various frameworks, such as Hardhat, decentralized app (dApp) tools, and, of course, Foundry.

 Price: Free

-Key Features
+Key features

 Formal Verification requires advanced mathematical and arithmetic skills, and a writing test with Halmos requires a special setup and reading of the documentation.
 This rigorous approach ensures high precision in evaluating smart contracts, aiming to iron out potential flaws and guarantee flawless operation.

-Key Features
+Key features

 Foundry offers features like automatic compiler version detection and efficient caching, and it stands out with its fuzz testing capabilities.

-Key Features
+Key features

 Solodit also offers advanced search and filtering tools to help users easily find specific vulnerabilities and bounties.

-Key Features
+Key features

 Each tool brings unique strengths, catering to different aspects of smart contract security.
 Remember, the tools are just that, tools.

-– If you want to learn how to become a blockchain developer or auditor and learn from the experts to write robust and reliable smart contracts, join Cyfrin Updraft now and start learning for free!
+If you want to learn how to become a blockchain developer or auditor and learn from the experts to write robust and reliable smart contracts, join Cyfrin Updraft now and start learning for free!